 12+ Months: Major Considerations

 After one year, consider partial water replacement.
 Even with chemical maintenance, dissolved solids accumulate, making water balance increasingly difficult.
-Drain 1/3 to 1/2 of the pool water and refill with fresh water, then rebalance chemistry completely.
+Drain 1/3 to 1/2 of the pool water (checking local drainage regulations and ensuring adequate water remains to prevent hydrostatic pressure damage) and refill with fresh water, then rebalance chemistry completely.

 24+ Months: Professional Assessment